 Our Goals

-At Anston Hillcrest, through our Learning Means the World Curriculum, we aim to ignite each child's curiosity and understanding of the natural world.
-Our structured science curriculum equips children with the skills to ask questions, conduct experiments, and analyse data with growing independence.
-We encourage critical thinking, problem-solving, and a hands-on approach, fostering a deep understanding of scientific concepts and their application to real-world challenges.
+At Anston Hillcrest, through our Learning Means the World curriculum, we aim to ignite curiosity and understanding of the natural world across all age groups, including our youngest children in EYFS.
+From the earliest stages, children are encouraged to explore, observe, and question the world around them.
+Our structured science curriculum builds progressively, helping children develop skills to ask questions, conduct experiments, and analyse data with growing independence.
+Through critical thinking, problem-solving, and hands-on experiences, all our pupils gain a deep understanding of scientific concepts and their real-world applications.

 Why?